nok3zy/video_platform/README.md

 > webpack   . scss to css . somethins like that.
 > passport . authentication.
 > express_session . make cookie more personal.
 > connect-mongo . store session in mongo
+> axios.  more request